 From a tactical standpoint, we practice the same sales methodology that we preach, which is largely due to how the modern B2B buyer behaves.
-We’re a point a time where there’s a seemingly infinite amount of information and twice as many product reviews (thanks to our friend Jeff from Amazon), and buyers have the incredible freedom and power to self-educate.
+We’re at a point in time where there’s a seemingly infinite amount of information and twice as many product reviews (thanks to our friend, Jeff from Amazon), and buyers have the incredible freedom and power to self-educate.
 Which is why when I’m looking to connect with my prospects, I need to be offering some value elsewhere, which is often just good conversation.
-We’re looking for people who might not know about our company or technology, yet own some degree of the problem they consciously or unconsciously are looking to solve.
+We’re looking for people who might not know about our company or technology, yet own some degree of the problem that they consciously or unconsciously are looking to solve.
 Social media offers another channel through which you can meet your potential buyers, and offers some awesome power with the right approach.
-So let’s dance.
+So, let’s dance.

 LinkedIn is the obvious elephant in the room.
 It’s your semi-custom, semi-professional feed of who’s doing what, where, how, and who with.
 Light platform privacy gives you the power to peer into company and personal updates.
 It can be a goldmine of “trigger events” for things like job changes, new listings, landmark company milestones, etc., and is a great way to anonymously subscribe to what your prospects are doing.

 For those lucky enough to indulge in the wonders of LinkedIn Sales Navigator, you should already be aware of the magic Boolean search that drills down to non-mutually-exclusive job titles, seniority level, and, perhaps the most important, keywords or skills within their profile.
 If there was ever a time to use the “hot knife through butter” analogy, this is it.
-Creating bookmarks for your Boolean searches will win you a gold star, and is something you need to be doing to save yourself bundles of time weeding through the noise of profiles.
+Creating bookmarks for your Boolean searches will win you a gold star and is something you need to be doing to save yourself bundles of time weeding through the noise of profiles.

 Things you should be doing:

-- Building searches based on your buyers.
-Who they are, what they do, etc.
+- Building searches based on your buyers:Who they are, what they do, etc.

-- Connecting with them.
-Always personalize your requests — always!
+- Connecting with them: Always personalize your requests — always!

 Twitter’s a funny thing.
 A little more constraint as to the amount of usable information you can obtain, but it can be a solid tool in your kit if you play it right.
 Foremost, it’s almost always going to be more personal than LinkedIn, and you’re going to need to tread more lightly.
-Your prospects are probably as likely to talk politics as they are their profession, and while you might agree with them sometimes, #CrookedHillary and #TrumpShutdown hashtags are probably better left out of the conversation.
+Your prospects are probably as likely to talk about politics as they are about their profession, and while you might agree with them sometimes, #CrookedHillary and #TrumpShutdown hashtags are probably better left out of the conversation.

-That being said, common interests are a great way to humanize yourself because at the end of the day, you’re just two regular folks.
-Rapport is best built when you’re relatable, and being able to provide genuine commentary on Twitter — or using it elsewhere — is not only a nice rest from value props, but makes you a more likeable person and lets you escape out from under the Sales mask.
+That being said, common interests are a great way to humanize yourself, because at the end of the day, you’re just two regular folks.
+Rapport is best built when you’re relatable, and being able to provide genuine commentary on Twitter — or using it elsewhere — is not only a nice rest from value props, but makes you a more likable person and lets you escape out from under the sales mask.
 Do you think John the die-hard Saints fan would rather talk to Billy the software salesman, or Billy from the Big Easy Mafia?
 Chances are, he’d rather talk about Drew Brees than hear an elevator pitch.
 Unless, of course, Billy from the Big Easy Mafia also sells software, in which case, Billy is in some serious luck.

 And every once in a while, users will link their Twitter to their LinkedIn profile.
-But if not, taking a few minutes to conduct a search is usually worth your time if you’ve got a good prospect.
-The ultimate goal is to meet your prospects on as many channels as possible.
-Which means that if they’re tweeting, you should be, too!
+But, if not, taking a few minutes to conduct a search is usually worth your time if you’ve got a good prospect.
+The ultimate goal is to meet your prospects on as many channels as possible, which means that if they’re tweeting, you should be, too!

 Things you should be doing:

-- Acting like a normal human.
-It’s ok to share personal interests and stray away from work-talk!
+- Acting like a normal human: It’s ok to share personal interests and stray away from work-talk!

 Stay tuned on this blog for more posts about social prospecting in the future.
 Got feedback?
 I’d love to hear it!
 Let’s connect and continue the conversation!
-In the meantime, learn more about sales strategies in the eBook: “7 Steps to Getting Started with Sales Enablement.”
+In the meantime, learn more about sales strategies in the eBook, 7 Steps to Getting Started with Sales Enablement.